 1961 Les Paul SG Standard

-Les Paul SG Standard pays tribute to the original with its classic design and construction.
-In 1961, the Les Paul model was discontinued and replaced with an all-new design, which is now more commonly known as the SG or solid guitar.
+Les Paul SG Standard pays tribute to the original.
+With its classic design and construction.
+In 1961, the Les Paul model was discontinued and replaced with an all-new design.
+This is now more commonly known as the SG or solid guitar.

-Inspirational Epiphone tuner design with historical accuracy, double-ring included that makes it easy to get in tune and stay there.
+Inspirational Epiphone tuner design with historical accuracy.
+Double-ring included, which makes it easy to get in tune and stay there.
 Those looking to add a touch of flair can choose between Cherry or Classic White finishes.

 Find out where Gretsch guitars are made here!

 Why Most Epiphone Guitars are Made in Qingdao, China?

 Epiphone is an affordable alternative to the more famous Gibson company.
 In order to keep its prices down, it outsources the production of many of its guitars to Qingdao, China.